rescrv/eudaemon/docs/markdown/annotate.md

 The annotated form is for inspection only.
 Use the original paths with mutation functions like `replace-at`, `prune`, `insert-before`, etc.

+Path annotations use the `@` prefix (e.g., `@1`, `@1.2`) to distinguish them
+from regular content.
+Children are numbered starting at 1, since index 0 in the s-expression is the tag name.

 ## Errors

 | Code | Condition |